SRBench: A Living Benchmark for Symbolic Regression

 Benchmarked Methods

-This benchmark currently consists of 25 symbolic regression methods, including the original 14 methods from previous SRBench, plus all staged methods for benchmarking, plus recent methods that have been published and included the SRBench results in their paper.
-We are using 24 datasets from PMLB, including real-world and synthetic datasets from processes with and without ground-truth models.
-We perform 30 independent runs for robust results comparisons.
+This benchmark currently consists of 14 symbolic regression methods, 7 other ML methods, and 252 datasets from PMLB, including real-world and synthetic datasets from processes with and without ground-truth models.

 Method